 1. Protect your team’s energy first

-Start with high-volume, low-value tickets: WISMO questions, returns, address changes, and simple policy queries.
-AI agents like Engaige can handle these end-to-end, checking order statuses, issuing return labels and applying rules automatically.
-This frees your team from repetitive mental load.
+Start with high-volume, low-value tickets: WISMO questions, returns, address changes and simple policy queries.
+An AI agent can handle these end to end, checking order statuses, issuing return labels and applying rules automatically.

 4. Keep human work human